apache/incubator-devlake-website/docs/_temp/HowToOrganizeDevlakeProjects.md

 ---
-title: "How to Organize Devlake Projects"
+title: "How to Organize DevLake Projects"
 sidebar_position: 1
 description: >
-  How to Organize Devlake Projects
+  How to Organize DevLake Projects
 ---

 ## 1. Introduction